 Frequently asked questions about dental complaints

-Based on the complaint’s seriousness, you can file dental complaints with either the management of the dental clinic, the dentist, or the state/national Dental Association Board.
+Based on the complaint’s seriousness, patients can file dental complaints with either the management of the dental clinic, the dentist, or the state/national Dental Association Board.

 Some common complaints of dental visits are: